Video Content

 23. US Salaries: Average annual salary of $78,790

-In the United States, multimedia artists and animators earned a median annual wage of $78,790 as of May 2024, according to the Bureau of Labor Statistics [13].
+In the United States, multimedia artists and animators earned a median annual wage of $78,790, according to the Bureau of Labor Statistics [13].
 Salaries for animators can vary significantly based on factors such as experience, specialized skills, and the specific industry they are employed in.

 24. Japan: More than 50,000 animation jobs